Loriowar/comindivion/README.md

 - Fill all required env variables in `sys/env/list.template`.
 Variables must be actual for you local machine.
 - Export previously filled env variables to you current env.
 Use `export`, `set` or anything else.
 - Run `_build/prod/rel/comindivion/bin/comindivion console` and looks on messages in console.
-- If no errors in console visit `localhost:4001` and check proper working of the built release.
+- If no errors in the console - visit `localhost:4001` and check proper working of the built release.

 ### Deploy assembled package
 Use [Edeliver](https://github.com/edeliver/edeliver) or do all actions manually: